qbleuse/AWS-SAMUEL/Documentation/Usage/Usage.md

 ## Find Session

 The find session method uses the same interface as any OSS, it uses a FOnlineSessionSearch and returns an array of FOnlineSessionSearchResults.

-For this, it will request information on all opened Game Session on the associated Gamelift instance.
+For this, it will request information of all opened Game Session on the associated Gamelift instance.

 [Here](../../Source/Private/TestAWSGameInstance.cpp#L253) is an example of what the Find method could look like.